 2014 Great Sand Dunes Quarter Value

-Additionally, there are Limited Edition Silver Proof Set, restricted to 50,000 units, bundles this quarter alongside the year’s four other park designs plus a proof Silver Eagle in presentation packaging.
+Silver proof versions graded PR69DC (Deep Cameo—meaning heavily frosted raised devices against mirror-bright fields) typically trade around $15–$20, reflecting both technical minting precision and strong visual appeal.
+A Limited Edition Silver Proof Set, capped at 50,000 units, bundled this quarter with the year’s four other park designs plus a proof Silver Eagle in presentation packaging.

-Originally priced at $139.95, final sales reached 41,609 sets—well below the authorized ceiling—creating a scenario where intact sets carry premiums that individual coins cannot command, particularly as collectors seeking complete 2010-2021 program coverage compete for these capsule formats.
+Originally priced at $139.95 by the Mint, final sales reached 41,609 sets—well below the authorized ceiling.
+This undersubscription means intact sets now carry premiums that individual coins cannot match, particularly as collectors building complete 2010–2021 program coverage compete for them.

 2014-P Great Sand Dunes Quarter Price/Grade Chart